aamui/cs273_final/README.md

-# SEAMEN - A Voyage into the Depths of Discord
+# Seamen: A Voyage into the Depths of Discord

 hi world